jcmgray/quimb/docs/index.rst

 ----------------------------------------------------------------------------------

-`quimb <https://github.com/jcmgray/quimb>`_ is a performant library for quantum information and many-body calculations.
+`quimb <https://github.com/jcmgray/quimb>`_ is an easy but fast python library for quantum information and many-body calculations.
+The code is hosted on `github <https://github.com/jcmgray/quimb>`_, do please submit any issues or pull requests there.
 It is also thoroughly unit-tested and the tests are probably the best place to look for detailed documentation.
-Do please submit any issues or pull requests etc. on `github <https://github.com/jcmgray/quimb/issues>`_.

 .. rubric:: Guides:

 .. toctree::
   :numbered:
-  :maxdepth: 2
+  :maxdepth: 1

   installation
   states